batmanzzmc/batmanzzmc.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I am recruiting PhD and Master students starting in Sep.
-2025.
+I am recruiting Postdoc, PhD and Master students at SCUT.
 Please feel free to drop an email if you are interested. :sparkles: